dantrevino/talks/2017-08-15 - Portland-Enterprise-Blockchain-Meetup/slides.md

 <img src="https://blockstack.org/images/visuals/blockstack-tx-diagram.png" width="500">

 Note:

-1) Discovery (BNS)
+1) BNS provides total ordering of name operations on the blockchain.

+2) Name information is maintained and distributed on the Atlas network.
+This is the first implementation of a decentralized DNS system on top of the Bitcoin blockchain.
+It combines DNS functionality with public key infrastructure.

-  a) Works like DHT, but defintely not a DHT.
+3) Atlas works like DHT, but defintely not a DHT.
 The Atlas peer network is _unstructured_, unlike DHTs, which makes it more resilient to individual edges in the peer graph failing.

-  b) Each peer has a 100% replica of all the system's zone files, so all your routing lookups are locally-handled (no Dyn DNS-like DDoS attacks are possible)
+4) BNS will always be eventually consistent, because each peer has a 100% replica of all the system's zone files.
+This has the advantage that all your routing lookups are locally-handled (no Dyn DNS-like DDoS attacks are possible, no central authority authorizing domains)

-  c) As long as the peer network graph is connected (doesn't matter how), every peer will eventually get 100% of the zone files.

 ---